LIJUCHACKO/ods2csv_old/README.md

 # ods2csv
-This is a Go package to read content of .ods (openoffice spreadsheet) file.
+This is a Go package to read contents of a .ods (openoffice spreadsheet) file.
+Formula and value of a cell can be accessed.
 See example for usage.

 Note: Merged cells are not support